bogwi/SortedMap/README.md

 Sorted Map is a fast key-value table, an advance version of [skiplist ADT](https://en.wikipedia.org/wiki/Skip_list) as proposed by W.Pugh in 1989 for ordered mapping of keys to  values.

 ## Features
-* Keys are any numeric but smaller than `2^63-1` or literal, `[]const u8`, but smaller than `"ÿ"` ASCII 255.
+* Takes any numeric key but of the value less than `2^63-1`.
+* Takes literal keys of type `[]const u8` of any length, but lexicographically smaller than `"ÿ"` ASCII 255.
-* Values are any values.
+* Values are arbitrary values.
 * Works in `.set` or `.list` mode.
 The latter allows duplicate keys.
-* Forward backward iteration.
+* Has forward and backward iteration.
 * Has `min`, `max`, `median` key query.
-* Supports queries by key or index akin to Python's list class, including reverse indexing.
+* Supports queries by key or index, similar to Python's list class, including reverse indexing.
-* Basic operations like `put`, `get`, `remove` work on a range or a slice of keys as well
+* Basic operations like `get`, `remove` work on a range as well.
+* Updating the values by giving the `start_idx` - `stop_idx` range is O(1) each update.
+Yes, the whole map can be updated in O(n).
+* Updating the values by giving the `start_key` - `stop_key` range is O(1) each update. *Coming soon*.

 ## Performance
 The benchmark is a set of standard stress routines to measure the throughput for the given task.
-The machine is an Apple M1 with 32GB RAM, optimization flag `ReleaseSafe`.
+The machine is an Apple M1 with 32GB RAM, optimization flag `ReleaseFast`.

 There are five tests in total, all of which are run on the random data with intermediate shuffling during the test stages: